talhabinhussain/prompt_engineering/README.md

-# This Repository Contains all About Prompt Engineering
+# This repository contains all about prompt engineering.

-This Repo Contain all about prompt engineering and their bests practises for writing best prompts
+This repo contains all about prompt engineering and their best practices for writing the best prompts.

-_for more details check out this link given below_
+_For more details, check out this link given below._

 [Details Study](https://github.com/panaversity/learn-agentic-ai-from-low-code-to-code/tree/main/03_prompt_engineering)